nuuuwan/news_lk3_data/README.md

 *2024-02-29 20:11:00* · [`adaderanalk`](https://www.adaderana.lk/news/97636/ex-health-minister-keheliya-and-six-others-further-remanded) · `en`

-Former Health Minister Keheliya Rambukwella, former Health Ministry Secretary and 5 others have been further remanded until 14th March by the Maligakanda Magistrate Court over the import of substandard human immunoglobulin vials.
+Former Health Minister Keheliya Rambukwella, former Health Ministry Secretary Janaka Chandragupta and 5 others have been further remanded until 14th March by the Maligakanda Magistrate Court over the import of substandard human immunoglobulin vials.

-◼️
+Former Minister Rambukwella, who was in remand custody, was produced before the Maligakanda Magistrate’s Court earlier today (29), along with the other accused when the case was taken up.

+On 15 February, Rambukwella and six others including former Health Secretary Janaka Chandragupta were remanded until 29 February on orders of the Maligakanda Magistrate’s Court.

+The Criminal Investigation Department (CID) arrested Rambukwella on 02 February in connection with the procurement of substandard human intravenous immunoglobulin (IVIG), when he arrived there, complying with a court order.
+He had been grilled for nearly 10 hours before being arrested.

+...

 [Data](articles/d8a4e82f.json)